Berea-College-CSC-226/t11-inheritance-main/t11_questions.md

 ```

 2.b.
 Look more closely at the **t11_game.py** file.
 There are 8 lines; identify if they are
-    a) instance parameters,
+    a) instance parameters
-    b) method calls within the class, or
+    b) method calls within the class
-    c) method calls to another class
+    c) method calls to another class or library

+(Some are more than one answer!)

 ```
     self.size = 800, 600                              # **Replace This Text With Your Response**